-A logo is the first thing people often associate with a company.
-It reflects the company’s personality and vision.
-But it can be difficult to create a logo that stands out from the crowd.
+A logo is often the first thing people associate a company with because it reflects the company’s personality and vision.
+The intent of a company’s logo is to be distinguishable, but it can be difficult to create a logo that stands out from the crowd.
 If you’re ready to start designing a logo for a client or for your own business, read on for expert ideas and resources.

 Here are the top 28 ideas and resources for logo design inspiration: